fluencelabs/js-client/README.md

 ## Debug

-JS Client uses [debug](https://github.com/debug-js/debug) library under the hood for logging.
-The logs namespaces are structured per component basis and follow this structure:
+JS Client uses the [debug](https://github.com/debug-js/debug) library under the hood for logging.
+The log namespaces are structured on a per-component basis, following this structure:

 ```
 fluence:<component>:trace